Volvo P1800 E

 The car is complete and will start and run, but will need a new fuel pump eventually.
 The car will need some restoration and attention before it is ready for the road after coming out of long-term storage.

-The car has a clear and free Tennessee, USA title, and EU customs, and tax will be paid before delivery.
+The car has a clear and free Tennessee, USA title, and EU customs, and tax has been paid.
 A detailed inspection shows no evidence of the car ever being in an accident.

 Odometer: 131937 miles